MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-search.md

 ```

 ### Trending news bot example
-For our second example, we will build a bot that fetches the top trending news on the web and then displays it to users as an image carousel.
-We will rely on the Bot Application template again.
+For this example, you will build a bot that fetches the top trending news on the web and then displays it to users as an image carousel.
+You will rely on the Bot Application template again.
 The coding steps are similar to the previous example, but this one is using the new carousel attachment type that is supported in the latest version of the Bot Builder SDK.

-To begin, create a new project with the Bot Application template, and add the *Newtonsoft.JSON package* via <a href="https://www.nuget.org/packages/Microsoft.ProjectOxford.Vision/" target="_blank">nuGet</a>.
+To begin, create a new project with the Bot Application template, and add the **Newtonsoft.JSON package** via <a href="https://www.nuget.org/packages/Microsoft.ProjectOxford.Vision/" target="_blank">nuGet</a>.
 Then, create a new C# class file (*BingTrendingNewsResults.cs*) that will host the model classes for the JSON response returned by the News Search API this time.

 ```cs
 public class BingTrendingNewsResults